Signing with Seahawks ‘a dream come true’ for former Marysville Pilchuck standout Jake Luton

 “I’ve got three little brothers (who are Seahawks fans),’’ he said.
 “They’re so excited.’’

-The Seahawks officially signed him to the 53-man roster on Thursday, placing offensive tackle Cedric Ogbuehi, who is battling a biceps injury, on injured reserve to make room.
+The Seahawks officially signed him to the 53-man roster Thursday, placing offensive tackle Cedric Ogbuehi, who is battling a biceps injury, on injured reserve to make room.
 Since Ogbuehi was on the initial 53-man roster, he can return after the third game of the season.

-For Luton, coming to Seattle represents a fresh start after he was waived by Jacksonville on Tuesday.
+For Luton, coming to Seattle represents a fresh start after he was waived Tuesday by Jacksonville.
 Luton was a sixth-round pick of the Jags a year ago and started three games.

 But Jacksonville is starting over under new coach Urban Meyer and is going with No. 1 pick Trevor Lawrence as its starter and veteran C.J.
 Beathard, who signed in March, as the backup.
 The Jags recently also traded former WSU star Gardner Minshew to the Eagles.

-With Seattle, he joins Geno Smith as a backup to Wilson.
+With Seattle, Luton joins Geno Smith as a backup to Wilson.

 Only during the 2015 season, when B.J.
 Daniels was on the active roster for six games, have the Seahawks carried a third quarterback on the 53-man roster since Wilson arrived.
 And Daniels was able to play other positions.

-So, that has left some Seahawks fans scratching their heads about Seattle carrying three – Sean Mannion was on the initial 53 before being released Wednesday after Seattle struck the deal with Luton.
-Especially with Smith, who has 31 career NFL starts, seeming to have shown during the preseason he is still a credible backup.
+So, that has left some Seahawks fans scratching their heads about Seattle carrying three — Sean Mannion was on the initial 53 before being released Wednesday after Seattle struck the deal with Luton.
+Especially with Smith, who has 31 career NFL starts, seeming to have shown during the preseason he still is a credible backup.

 “He’s a really good ballplayer, and we’re lucky to have him on our team,’’ Carroll said after Smith completed 11-15 passes for 90 yards in Seattle’s 27-0 preseason finale win over the Chargers.